Watsons Bay Walk and the South Head Heritage Trail

 Camp Cove Jetty

-That path is also a great spot to take in the great views of Camp Cove Beach, Sydney Harbour, and the city CBD skyline.
+That path is also a great spot to take in the views of Camp Cove Beach, Sydney Harbour, and the city CBD skyline.

 Cannon at Camp Cove